lalvarezt/string_pipeline/docs/command-line-options.md

 🎉 **You're now equipped to master the String Pipeline CLI!**

-💡 **Pro Tip:** Combine the power of templates from the [📖 Template System Documentation](docs/template-system.md) with these CLI features for maximum productivity!
+💡 **Pro Tip:** Combine the power of templates from the [📖 Template System Documentation](template-system.md) with these CLI features for maximum productivity!

+🐛 **Debug Like a Pro:** Master the [🔍 Debug System Guide](debug-system.md) to troubleshoot complex pipelines and optimize performance!

 🚀 **Ready to transform your data processing workflows?
 Start with simple examples and build up to complex transformations!**